lehduong/poodle/README.md

 3. Run `init.sh` to preprocess all data.

-After these steps, the your folder should be organized as follow:
+After these steps, your folder should be organized as follow:

 ```
 results/